The American Institute of Certified Public Accountants (AICPA) published perhaps the most comprehensive definition of accounting:

 Thus, a motor vehicle account will show the value of a motor vehicle owned by a business, not its make or mileage, etc. Similarly, in the purchase account, we show only the monetary value of purchases, not the quantity, type, etc. of goods purchased.

 The last part of the definition from the AICPA shown above is concerned with the interpretation of the results made available by accounting records and summaries.

 Financial statements must be explained to the people concerned so that they can understand the contents and the message conveyed.
 This is, therefore, an important aspect of the accounting process; without it, records would have limited, if any, value.

 For the purpose of interpreting and explaining the accounts, a number of tools or techniques can be utilized.

 Need for Accounting

-A business exists for earning a suitable return or profit on the investment made in it.
-It is so because money obtained from shareholders and long term creditors have a cost.
-Cost for shareholders’ money is to be equated with their expectations.
-A business will thus aim at a return which will satisfy the shareholders’ expectations as well as the legal requirement of lenders of money.
+The cost for shareholders’ money is to be equated with their expectations.
+A business will, therefore, aim at a return that satisfies the shareholders’ expectations as well as the legal requirements of the creditors.